mtwente/nordatlantisk-ft/README.md

 In this repository, the raw data is available as `csv` files, and processed data is available as `rds` and `csv` files including metadata.
 Also included is the workflow to replicate and update the data set using R.

 Descriptions of all variables are provided in the [codebook](./docs/codebook.md).
-Take a first glance at the dataset [here](report.md).
+Take a first glance at the dataset [in report.md](report.md).

 ### Installation